Dr.Baby Summuna

 • Development of efficient strain of Ganoderma lucidum for biological stripping of cotton fabric dyed Reactive Blue 21

-Zainab Latif, Javeria Shafique, Baby Summuna, Bashir Lone, Munib ur Rehman, Mohamed A. El-Sheikh, Maha J. Hashim, Carmen Vladulescu, and Tahira Shafique
+Zainab Latif, Javeria Shafique, Baby Summuna, Bashir Lone, Munib ur Rehman, Mohamed A. El-Sheikh, Maha J. Hashim, Carmen Vladulescu, Tahira Shafique

 • Genetic diversity analysis and population structure in apricot (Prunus armeniaca L.) grown under north-western himalayas using ISSR markers

-Zahid Nabi Sheikh, Vikas Sharma, Rafiq Ahmad Shah, Neha Sharma, Baby Summuna, Fahad A. Al-Misned, Hamed A. El- Serehy, and Javid I. Mir
+Zahid Nabi Sheikh, Vikas Sharma, Rafiq Ahmad Shah, Neha Sharma, Baby Summuna, Fahad A. Al-Misned, Hamed A. El- Serehy, Javid I. Mir

 • Mycorrhizal Microbiome: An Ideal Association in Sustainable Agriculture

-Baby Summuna, Sachin Gupta, and Moni Gupta
+Baby Summuna, Sachin Gupta, Moni Gupta

 • Management of contaminants in mushroom spawn